gitter-badger/memoir/mcneill-ancestry.md

 - Age at death: 54, 85, 61, 76, 82, 89, 51 = 498/7 = average 71 years, median 76 years, range 51-89 years.

-### Donor Children

-I donated sperm in the early 1990s while an undergraduate student at UC Berkeley.
-My Donor ID is [#1205 at Calfornia Cryobank](http://www.cryobank.com/Profile.aspx?donorNO=01205).
-According to their policies they take a donor out of circulation after 10 confirmed pregnancies.
-At the [Donor Sibling Registry](https://www.donorsiblingregistry.com/members/ListRegistry?dpIdentityNumber=1205) there are four mothers with a total of six children registered:

-- Girl born Jun 16, 1995 - Kanlipe (Parent)
-- Boy born Sep 24, 1996 - Mimrab (Parent)
-- Girl born Sep 17, 1997 - Dawnosaurus (Parent)
-- Boy born Nov 5, 1997 - Dartyn (Parent)
-- Boy born Feb 13, 2001 - Dartyn (Parent)
-- Girl born Nov 12, 2003 - Dawnosaurus (Parent)

-For these births I was between 29 and 37 years old, though I have until this point had no contact with the children or the parents.
-There could be up to four and possibly more donor siblings than these listed here.

-My next child is expected to be born in 2015 at the age of 49 years old.

 ## Ireland vs/and Scotland (and Northern Ireland)